2025.04.16

 No Stage is the Best Stage: When Performing Arts Enter Old House Spaces

-Invited by X-Basic Planning, Ms. Wu Li-Chu addressed audiences at Lukang Chang Yuan Hospital to speak on the topic "No Stage is the Best Stage - How to Perform in Old Spaces," sharing the inspirations and emotions she experienced during her 20 years working in theater.
+Invited by X-Basic Planning, Ms. Wu Li-Chu addressed audiences at Lukang Chang-Yuan Hospital to speak on the topic "No Stage is the Best Stage - How to Perform in Old Spaces," sharing the inspirations and emotions she experienced during her 20 years working in theater.
 She explored ways to link old spaces with modern art, awakening local memories while reconnecting the public with historic buildings.

 Read More